AstralProtocol/docs/docs/location-proof-protocol/location-types.md

 ## Extensibility and Future-Proofing

 The beauty of this extensions library is its inherent flexibility:
-- **Emerging Formats:** As new data types emerge—whether new vector standards or advanced raster formats—you can simply define new identifiers (e.g., `raster-geotiff_multiband`).
+- **Emerging Formats:** As new data types emerge—whether new vector standards or advanced raster formats—you can simply define new identifiers (e.g., `raster-geotiff+multiband`).
 - **Custom Extensions:** If specialized use cases arise, new extensions can be built without impacting the core functionality.
 This modular approach allows the protocol to evolve organically.
 - **Simplicity First:** We're not trying to boil the ocean from the start.
 The goal is to cover the most common formats now, and then expand as needed.